Jacob Collard

 Selected Publications

 Jacob Collard.
-Unsupervised formal grammar induction with confidence.
-In Proceedings of the Third Annual Meeting of the Society for Computation in Linguistics.
-New Orleans, Louisiana, January 2020.
-Association for Computational Linguistics. doi:https://doi.org/10.7275/5qfp-sg41.
-[ONLINE] [PDF] [BIB]
+2020.
+Unsupervised Formal Grammar Induction with Confidence.
+In Allyson Ettinger, Gaja Jarosz, and Joe Pater, editors, Proceedings of the Third Annual Meeting of the Society for Computation in Linguistics (SCiL 2020), pages 400–408, New York, New York.
+Association for Computational Linguistics.

 Jacob Collard.
-Finite state reasoning for presupposition satisfaction.
-In Proceedings of the First International Workshop on Language Cognition and Computational Models, 53–62.
-Santa Fe, New Mexico, 2018.
+2018.
+Finite State Reasoning for Presupposition Satisfaction.
+In Manjira Sinha and Tirthankar Dasgupta, editors, Proceedings of the First International Workshop on Language Cognition and Computational Models, pages 53–62, Santa Fe, New Mexico.
 Association for Computational Linguistics.
-[ONLINE] [PDF] [BIB]

 Teaching